 PRO = FOR BIOTIC = LIFE

-Until recently most probiotics in supplements or yoghurts were thought to be more smart marketing than good science.
+Until recently, most probiotics in supplements or yogurts were thought to be more smart marketing than sound science.
 That’s now changing.

 What’s known is that probiotics: